csiro-robotics/WildScenes/README.md

-# WildScenes: A benchmark for 2D and 3D Semantic Segmentation in Natural Environments
+# WildScenes: A Benchmark for 2D and 3D Semantic Segmentation in Natural Environments

 This is the official repo for the WildScenes dataset, which provides benchmarks for semantic segmentation in 2D and 3D.